ian-ross/work-planning-demo/README.md

  - In-memory data store for development (use `STORE_URL=memory`).
  - PostgreSQL data store including embedded migrations (use `STORE_URL=postgres://whatever`).
- - OpenAPI documentation using Redoc.
+ - OpenAPI documentation using Swagger UI.
  - Some tests (just for the login flow and authentication middleware so far).